MicrosoftDocs/win32/desktop-src/Controls/lvm-setcolumnwidth.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LVM\_SETCOLUMNWIDTH message

 Changes the width of a column in report-view mode or the width of all columns in list-view mode.
-You can send this message explicitly or use the [**ListView\_SetColumnWidth**](listview-setcolumnwidth.md) macro.
+You can send this message explicitly or use the [**ListView\_SetColumnWidth**](/windows/win32/Commctrl/nf-commctrl-listview_setcolumnwidth?branch=master) macro.

 ## Parameters